amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 * User-defined labels are indicated with ALL_CAPS.
   These names are usually defined to serve best the organization of the user input data.

+* For developers: we are gradually migrating to low-case naming convention for parameters.
+  However, parameters of XML sublists that were simply copies from the mid-level spec may violate this convention.
+This will go away together with the mid-level spec.

-* Sublist with too many parameters will be described using multiple paragraphs and multiple examples.
+* Sublist with too many parameters will be described using multiple sections and multiple examples.

+* For most examples we show name of the parent sublist.

 Cycle driver